Pressure cookers can save you time and money

 How we found the best pressure cookers

 There are some very good professional tests and roundups of both electric and stovetop pressure cookers, including comparative tests done by Cooks Illustrated.
 HipPressureCooking.com and MyShinyKitchen.com are blogs devoted to reviewing pressure cookers and are chock-full of helpful hints, recipes and recommendations.
 The authors of those two blogs are extremely knowledgeable cooks who test pressure cookers extensively.
+There are a few other kitchen experts who also blog about pressure cookers, among other appliances.
 We then match what the experts have to say with the experiences of consumers who use their pressure cookers day after day in real world cooking situations.
 We analyzed hundreds, sometimes thousands, of user reviews at retail sites such as Amazon.com, Macys.com and others.
-The result of that research is our recommendations for electric and stovetop pressure cookers that offer the best combination of performance, durability, safety and ease of use.
+The result of that research is our recommendations for electric and stovetop pressure cookers and canners that offer the best combination of performance, durability, safety and ease of use.